3.150 EXEMPTIONS FROM PLF PARTICIPATION

 (3) Amicus Curiae: An attorney who has claimed exemption from the PLF may appear and file an amicus curiae brief on behalf of another without remuneration.

-Subsection B)(1) or (B)(2) on account of such activities so long as (a) they are employees of the college, graduate school, law school, or legal clinic, (b) the services they provide to students or clients are within the scope of their employment, and (c) any claim for alleged malpractice against them would be insured or indemnified by their employer.
+(6) Student Legal Advisors and Attorneys With Law School Legal Clinics: OSB licensees who serve as student legal advisors at any college or graduate school, and OSB licensees who supervise law students serving clients through any law school legal clinic, are permitted and required to claim exemption from PLF participation under Subsection (B) on account of such activities so long as (a) they are employees of the college, graduate school, law school, or legal clinic, (b) the services they provide to students or clients are within the scope of their employment, and (c) any claim for alleged malpractice against them would be insured or indemnified by their employer.

-(g) the OSB member does not use the title “attorney,” “attorney at law,” “lawyer,” “licensed paralegal,” or any other indication that the individual is able to act as an independent legal professional on any correspondence or documents; and
+(g) the OSB licensee does not use the title “attorney,” “attorney at law,” “lawyer,” “licensed paralegal,” or any other indication that the individual is able to act as an independent legal professional on any correspondence or documents; and

-(8) Arbitration and Mediation: An OSB member may serve as an arbitrator without obtaining PLF coverage provided the OSB member’s services are limited to serving as an arbitrator and do not include representing any of the parties in the arbitration.
-This exemption is available only if the OSB member’s practice is limited to serving as an arbitrator (or other exempt activity).
-An OSB member claiming exemption under this provision may not use the title “attorney,” “attorney at law,” “attorney/arbitrator,” “lawyer,” “legal services,” or similar phrase on any stationary, cards, billing forms, or professional listings unless the title is followed by an asterisk or other mark and the phrase “*Not engaged in the private practice of law” appears on the same page.
-However, attorneys claiming exemption under this category may use the title “J.D.” after their name.
-An OSB member may perform mediation services without obtaining PLF coverage provided that the OSB member’s practice is exclusively limited to mediation (or other exempt activity) and the OSB member complies with RPC 2.4 relating to mediation.
-An OSB member claiming exemption under this provision may not use the title “attorney,” “attorney at law,” “attorney/mediator,” “lawyer,” “legal services,” “licensed paralegal,” or similar phrase on any stationary, cards, billing forms, or professional listings unless the title is followed by an asterisk or other mark and the phrase “*Not engaged in the private practice of law” appears on the same page.
+(8) Arbitration and Mediation: An OSB licensee may serve as an arbitrator without obtaining PLF coverage provided the OSB licensee’s services are limited to serving as an arbitrator and do not include representing any of the parties in the arbitration.
+This exemption is available only if the OSB licensee’s practice is limited to serving as an arbitrator (or other exempt activity).
+An OSB licensee claiming exemption under this provision may not use the title “attorney,” “attorney at law,” “attorney/arbitrator,” “lawyer,” “legal services,” or similar phrase on any stationary, cards, billing forms, or professional listings unless the title is followed by an asterisk or other mark and the phrase “*Not engaged in the private practice of law” appears on the same page.
 However, attorneys claiming exemption under this category may use the title “J.D.” after their name.

-(10) Government Activity Exemption: An OSB member who is otherwise exempt from participation in the PLF may act on behalf of a government entity as a public official, employee or in any other capacity that comes within the defense and indemnity requirements of ORS 30.285 and 30.287, or similar state or federal statute rules or case law.
+(10) Government Activity Exemption: An OSB licensee who is otherwise exempt from participation in the PLF may act on behalf of a government entity as a public official, employee or in any other capacity that comes within the defense and indemnity requirements of ORS 30.285 and 30.287, or similar state or federal statute rules or case law.

 (H) “Private practice of law” shall be consistent with the coverage terms and definitions in the PLF Primary Coverage Plan.